gitificial/gitificial.github.io/_posts/2020-02-16-python-cloudant-couchdb-endpoint-access.md

 The [CouchDB API Reference](https://docs.couchdb.org/en/latest/api/index.html) gives you a list with all available endpoints.

 Let's assume you want to get some statistics about a search result, e.g. how many documents where retrieved by a particular query.
-Of course, you can count the retrieved documents with a for loop, but this costs you some extra computing time.
+Of course, you can count the retrieved documents with e.g. a for loop, but this costs you some extra computing time.
+The better way is, to evaluate the basic statistics retrieved from the CouchDB JSON response.
+Set the 'execution_stats' field of the JSON request object to True and you will retrieve a JSON response object with the wanted statistics.

+Assuming that we have several documents with the following structure:

 {% highlight json %}
 {